 On Christmas day, I was walking my dog and reflecting on Christmases past.
 For some reason, a memory popped up out of the blue that hadn’t crossed my mind for years.
 I was thinking about how Jim didn’t enjoy all the Christmas brouhaha.
-In his mind, Christmas had lost its true meaning as it became more commercialized and more pressure to buy gifts.
+In his mind, Christmas had lost its true meaning as it became more commercialized resulting pressure to buy gifts.

 Jim’s family decided to exchange names one year, and Jim didn’t want any part of it.
 Anyway, I participated, never suspecting what my gift was going to be.
 Jim’s Grandpa Tubbs drew my name, and you’ll have to admit the man had a sense of humor.
-He watched expectedly as I opened my gift.
+He watched expectantly as I opened my gift.
 He had given me an orange, transparent negligee.
 I’m not sure my red face went too well with the orange!

 My dog thought I was a little bit crazy when I started laughing out loud, but I found a lot of humor in remembering that unusual gift.

 This time of year, we tend to reflect on the year in review—or sometimes, a lifetime in review.
 Each year has its challenges, tragedies, and triumphs.
 Families grow and families shrink.
 Our circle of friends and supporters may increase, or they may fade away.

 Sometimes, when we are spreading the merry and bright messages, the words of cheer only serve to bring out the sadness of the holidays.
 For those who are missing their loved ones or have health problems, the holidays can be an endurance test.
 Enduring and enjoying are worlds apart.